dlt-hub/dlt/docs/website/blog/2024-05-23-contributed-first-pipeline.md

         pass
 ```

-To further make the pipeline effective, I developed resources that could handle incremental data loading.
-This involved creating [resources](https://dlthub.com/docs/general-usage/resource) that used **`dlt`**'s incremental functionality to fetch only new or updated data:
+To further make the pipeline effective, I developed dlt [resources](https://dlthub.com/docs/general-usage/resource) that could handle incremental data loading.
+This involved creating resources that used **`dlt`**'s incremental functionality to fetch only new or updated data:

 ```py
 def incremental_resource(